Torom/BotLi/README.md

 In addition, BotLi can autonomously challenge other bots in any variant.
 It supports custom opening books and engines depending on color, time control and Lichess chess variant.

+If you have found a bug, please [create an issue](https://github.com/Torom/BotLi/issues/new?labels=bug&template=bug_report.md).
+For discussion, feature requests and help join the [BotLi Discord server](https://discord.gg/6aS945KMFD).

 # How to install

 - **NOTE: Only Python 3.10 or later is supported!**